Apply to Study Abroad

 Domestic & Summer Study Abroad

-Students wanting to study at another college within the United States should see Dean Martinez for assistance.
+Students wanting to study at another college within the United States should see Dean Keane for assistance.
 Haverford has exchanges with Claremont McKenna, Pitzer and Spelman Colleges.
 Students cannot go to another US institution and transfer study abroad credit to Haverford.
 While Financial Aid's policy does not permit aid to be transferred for domestic study, there are a few exceptions to this rule.

 Study Abroad does not oversee summer study abroad.
 See the Dean’s Office and Student Life Guide for procedures.